Rugby Southland: Southland in Super Rugby

 Southland are one of three home unions to make up the Highlanders Super Rugby team, the other two unions being Otago and North Otago.
-There is currently an agreement in place for the Highlanders to play one regular season game per year at Rugby Park Stadium.
 Southland players are free to play for whichever Super team contracts them, with those who aren't contracted often representing the Highlanders development team known as the Bravehearts.
-The players from the 2021 Stags squad with Super Rugby experience are:
+The players from the 2025 Southland Stags squad participating in the 2026 Super Rugby Pacific season are: